 Community Document Year Summary Lisbon Plan of Conservation and Development 2016 Notes the Long Range Regional Transportation Plan FY 2011-2040 for Southeastern Connecticut also identifies proposed bike and pedestrian trails.
 Routes were chosen based on roadway sections that have comparatively low volumes of traffic and/or shoulders or sidewalks that can accommodate cyclists and pedestrians: (1) From Occum (Sprague) to Kendall Road to Preston Allen Road (north) to Kinsman Hill Road to Route 169 (north) to Kimball Road to Sullivan Road to Westminister Road (south).
 (2) Route 169 to Preston Allen Road to Kendall Road (east) to Route 169 (north) to Route 138 (Newent Road) to Jewett City.
 (3) The River Road Sidewalk extension on Route 12 is also a proposed project for the next 4-10 years Montville Plan of Conservation and Development 2010 Recommends bicycle, pedestrian, and trail network.
-New London The Choice for New London: Neighborhood Planning Strategy 2010 Provides streetscape design and transportation recommendations for a section of downtown.
+Montville Road Safety Audit 2017 Bike and pedestrian imporvements for Norwich-New London Turnpike (Route 32) New London The Choice for New London: Neighborhood Planning Strategy 2010 Provides streetscape design and transportation recommendations for a section of downtown.
 Plan of Conservation and Development: Strategic Plan 2017 Support and expand Complete Streets principles.
 Recommends creating a more walkable and bike-able downtown and City.
 Recommends creating a balanced transportation system for all roadway users.
 Identify priority areas in the City for sidewalk and curb repairs.
 Establishes citywide pedestrian and bicycle plan.
 New London Transportation and Parking Study 2017 Recommends fine-grain multimodal improvements to downtown streets.
-North Stonington
+New London Road Safety Audit 2016 Bike and pedestrian imporvements for Mohegan Avenue (Route 32)